gongwan33/mergevideosubtitle/README.md

 ## Important

-If you haven't enable script execution on your machine, please start powershell as administration and run the following command:
+If you haven't enabled script execution on your machine, please start powershell as administration and run the following command:

 ```
 set-executionpolicy remotesigned